TitanPlayz100/teti/README.md

 > [!NOTE]
-> This fork is for testing purposes, have my custom gamemodes and more errors.
+> This fork is for testing purposes, have my custom gamemodes and more errors. <br>
 > The original game is [here](https://titanplayz100.github.io/teti/)

 # Teti README